ashblue/uvpm-cli/README.md

 # Create a uvpm.json file for configuration
 uvpm init

-# Install a particular package as a dependency
+# Install a particular package as a dependency and write it to the config
-uvpm install MY_PACKAGE
+uvpm install MY_PACKAGE --save

 # Publish the package for other packages to use
 uvpm publish

+# Search for the recently published package with fuzzy searching
+search MY_PACKAGE
 ```

 ## Commands